launchcodedev/router/README.md

 ### Prefix
 Prefixes get applied to all actions in a router.
 That means `prefix: '/auth'` puts all your actions after that path prefix.
-You can forgo this and specify absolute paths if your actions if you want.
+You can forgo this and specify absolute paths in your actions if you want.

 ### Middleware
 You can declare middleware for a router, and/or per route.
 This allows flexibility and coverage.